MGB History

 The MGB Roadster was unveiled first, it was then followed by the GT model with production starting in September 1965.

-Both cars were easily recognised, the GT version, a Coupe, shared many of the same mechanical components but with altered body panels to supplement the flowing body lines.
+Both cars were easily recognised, the MGB GT version, a Coupe, shared many of the same mechanical components but with altered body panels to supplement the flowing body lines.

 The GT was a more practical and usable example having the added benefit of a small rear seat for occasional use if needed, providing someone was prepared to squeeze into this tiny area.